ucsb-cs156/w24/lab/jpa02.md

 Running on `localhost` is fine for testing and development.
 But eventually we want to know how to deploy a web application so that anyone on the internet can access it.

-To get the web app running on the public internet, we'll need to use a cloud-computing platform such as Render.com.
+To get the web app running on the public internet, we'll need to use a cloud-computing platform.

-Render allows us to deploy web applications in Java rather easily.

-*A side note*: though we won't explore it in this course, Render also makes it easy to deploy webapps in *a variety of langauges*, including Python, Node (JavaScript), and Ruby just to name a few.
-Many of the skills you'll learn in this course about Render will transfer to those other languages if you want to work with them in other courses such as CMPSC 48, CMPSC 189A/B, or personal projects.)

 *A note about security*: Let's say up front that this is a risky thing to do.
 You need to be very careful about security when deploying web applications to the public internet.
 Fortunately, this particular application is rather simple and low-risk.
 We'll discuss web security throughout the course.